What Are the Differences Between Strict Liability, Negligence, and Intentional Torts?

 Intentional torts are a class of torts that require the wrongdoer to intend the action that results in harm to the victim.
 The tort of battery, which requires a harmful or offensive touching of a victim, is an example of an intentional tort in which the wrongdoer must intend the action.

 Intentionally pushing another, or making sexual contact without consent, can be examples of battery.
 But what if a passenger on a crowded bus bumps into someone when the bus hits a bump?
 The person bumped takes offense.
 Would this constitute a battery?
 Not if the alleged wrongdoer’s actions were truly accidental – the person lacked the required intent.
+This could be one example of the difference between an intentional tort and negligence, which we’ll cover more in detail later in this article.

 Other common intentional torts include trespass to land, assault, intentional infliction of emotional distress, false imprisonment, and conversion.

+What’s the difference between being strictly liable vs. liable?
 Strict liability applies to certain causes of action that require no wrongful intent at all on the part of the tortfeasor.
 The most common form of strict liability applies in products liability cases.
 In Oregon, product liability civil action can be taken against manufacturers, distributors, sellers, and lessors of dangerous products liable for personal injury, death, or property damage arising out of

 - defects in design, testing, inspection, and manufacturing;